WXGopher/gopher-notes/notes/[Notes]Learn_Cpp.md

 1. Overloading cannot be defined if operands are all fundamental types.
 2. Overloaded operator has same precedence as its un-overloaded counterpart.

-3 ways for overloading: friend function, member function, normal function.
+3 ways of overloading: friend function, member function, normal function.

 The reverse order of overloading can be defined by calling previously defined overloading.